tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 Her voice trailed off.
 And I just hugged her.

-An hour, Steven came over and pressed for details.
+An hour later, Steven came over and pressed for details.

 “Layla, I know you’ve been through a lot—I can’t imagine—but we *really* need to know what happened.
 And we need to know if Cole and Kiera are okay?”